Maya Vansia has taken over as the 11th president of the Rotary Club of Leicester Novus

-President Jason invites members of all other clubs and non-Rotarians to visit our meetings to share the fun we have and learn about the voluntary service we give.
+President Maya invites members of all other clubs and non-Rotarians to visit our meetings to share the fun we have and learn about the voluntary service we give.

 Before coming, please contact us via this website so we can guarantee you a warm welcome.